pcewing/dotfiles/README.md

 ### TODO

 Some remaining items to tackle in regards to theming:
-- Create a custom dracula theme
-    - swap the green and yellow so they're in the canonical spots; without that certain things don't work well, like mpd status in the i3status bar
 - Add templates for
-    - alacritty
     - sway

 ## Windows 10